finder1793/PwingMagic/README.md

   - Assigned spells
   - Active spell (marked as `(Active)`)
   - Bound player (if applicable)
+- **Spell Cycling**: Players can cycle through active spells on their wand by right-clicking.

 ### Spells
 - **Customizable Spells**: Define spells in `spells.yml` with:
   - Mana cost
+  - Base damage
+  - Optional permission requirements
   - Lore for description
   - Customizable lore line template for wand display
 - **Spell Management**:
   - Grant or remove spells from players.
   - List learned spells for a player.
   - Add or remove spells from wands dynamically.
+- **Permission and Command Integration**:
+  - Spells can be cast if learned, even without permissions.
+  - Permissions can restrict spell casting unless explicitly granted.

 ### Stats
 - **MMO Stats Integration**: